 If you experience no problems during your first year of taking birth control pills, you can probably continue using them without issue for many years.

-The long-term use of birth control pills also slightly raises your risk of developing blood clots and heart attack after the age of 35.
-The risk is higher if you also have high blood pressure, a history of heart disease, or diabetes.
-Of course, these health concerns are also made worse if you smoke.
+The long-term use of birth control pills also slightly raises your risk for blood clots and heart attack after the age of 35.
+The risk is higher if you also have:

 For some women, taking birth control pills can cause changes in mood or libido.
 However, these types of changes are uncommon.

 Birth control pills are powerful drugs that require a prescription.
-Your doctor should only prescribe them if your medical history and current health suggest they’ll be safe and effective.
+A healthcare professional should only prescribe them if your medical history and current health suggest they’ll be safe and effective.
 If you’re healthy, you should be able to take birth control pills with few side effects or problems.

-If you smoke or you have heart disease or other cardiovascular problems, you may not be an ideal candidate for birth control pills.
+If you smoke or have heart disease or other cardiovascular conditions, you may not be an ideal candidate for birth control pills.

-Birth control pills can sometimes be slightly less effective for obese women.
-If you’re obese, talk to your doctor about whether pills are your best option.
+Birth control pills can sometimes be slightly less effective for women who have obesity.
+If you have obesity, talk to your doctor about whether pills are your best option.

 If you’re looking for alternative long-term birth control options, you may want to consider an intrauterine device (IUD).
-Depending on the type of IUD you choose, you may be protected for anywhere from three to 10 years.
+Depending on the type of IUD you choose, it may last for anywhere from 3 to 10 years.

 Most people can also use male and female condoms without problems.
-They also help to prevent the spread of STIs, which birth control pills don’t do.
+They also help prevent STI transmission, which birth control pills don’t do.

-Natural birth control options include the rhythm method, in which you carefully monitor your menstrual cycle and either avoid sex or use condoms or other barrier methods during your fertile days.
+Natural birth control options include the rhythm method.
+In this method, you carefully monitor your menstrual cycle and either avoid sex or use condoms or other barrier methods during your fertile days.

-Depending on the type of birth control pill you use, you’re protected from pregnancy after seven to 10 days of starting to take it.
-Remember to take your pills properly and report any side effects to your doctor.
+Unless you’re trying to get pregnant or you’ve reached menopause, birth control pills might be a good option.
+Depending on the type of birth control pill you use, you’re protected from pregnancy after 7 to 10 days of starting to take it.

 Assuming you’re healthy, long-term use of birth control pills should have no adverse impact on your health.
 Taking a break now and then appears to have no medical benefit.